blocksjs/blocksjs/tutorials/README.md

-/*Tutorial: Creating a Popout Grid of blocks to choose from
+Tutorial: Creating a Popout Grid of blocks to choose from

 Goal: We want to create a sipmle interaction where we click a btton and a grid of blocks appears.
 Once a user has selected one it will be saved as a referece